jkrosby51/Eng4-Pi-in-the-Sky/README.md

 ## Reflection
 Unfortunately, with a week left before the project's due date, we ran into several roadblocks.
 Our plan for launch was to use balloons to lift our "skyhub" into the air.
 Unfortunately, the sources we used to calculate how many balloons would be needed to lift our project into the air were incorrect, and we did not purchase nearly enough balloons to lift even an inch above the ground, let alone attain the desired altitude.
 Due to this occuring so close to the finish line, we were forced to scrap our original plan, instead attaching the altimiter and LoRa boards to a phone-operated drone.
+We were also unaware that the Pico sending data back to a groundhub was not sufficient for data collection, and we had to scramble to introduce an on-board data storage system to the Pico at the last minute.
+Unfortunately, things went wrong, and the attemoted implementation instead resulted in all the code being wiped from the Pico.

+other issues to mention in reflection:
+* scope creep
+* focus on groundhub before testing skyhub because thought skyhub would work
+* speaker focus
+* soldering
+* no final launch
+* anything else

 ## To-Do